-His ongoing passion is to clean up the coastal environment and raise awareness of global marine plastic debris.
-He has hosted 40 coastal cleanups over the last 20 years and is proud to be an active member of Clean Oceans International (COI) since 2010.
+His current and ongoing passion is the coastal environment and public awareness of global marine debris.
+He has hosted over 40 coastal cleanups over 21 years, and is proud to be a Board Member of Clean Oceans International (COI), having been involved since 2010.
 He also works with USGS, UCSC, the Monterey Bay National Marine Sanctuary, and The Coastal Watershed Council.
-Students enrolled in David’s classes do hands on work in the lab and in the field.
-Geology field trips explore and study at Big Sur, North Coast, the Santa Cruz Mountains, local beaches, The Pinnacles National Park and Yosemite National Park.
-Hands on field monitoring projects include beach profiling, plankton monitoring, watershed monitoring in Aptos Creek and quantitative beach debris surveys with COI.
+David's students do hands on work in the lab and the field.
+Geology field trips explore and study at Big Sur, North Coast, Santa Cruz Mountains and local beaches, Pinnacles National Park and Yosemite National Park.
+Hands on field monitoring projects include beach profiling, plankton monitoring, Aptos Creek watershed monitoring and quantitative beach debris surveys with COI.

 Lynnea Gibbs is a business development and sales professional with 20+ years of hands-on experience in formulating winning sales and business programs in fast-growth markets in the computer hardware and software industry.
 She combines insight and vision with pragmatic strategies and solutions to reach revenue and market objectives.
 Skilled in market channel sales development and management, including strategic planning, program management, team management, marketing program development and contract negotiations.

 She has mentored clean tech and international start-up companies as well as sat on the board of Women in CleanTech.

 In her spare time, you can find her doing yoga or running on the beach with her pup, Lily.